Catasterphe/Catasterphe/README.md

 ## About Me

-I am a transgender programmer 🏳️‍⚧️, currently learning the world of C#.
-My journey in programming started with Lua, specifically in Roblox Studio.
-Programming is like an adventure, especially when I'm figuring out how to fix things when they go wrong (Probably just missing a semicolon).
-I love playing games and learning how they work!
+I am a transgender programmer 🏳️‍⚧️, exploring C#, learning C++, etc. whatever they say developers do?
+I started with Lua, specifically in Roblox Studio, funny. right?
+Programming errors are like a horror story, until you realize you're just missing a semicolon.

 ## Current Endeavors

 - 🔭 Honing my C# skills by developing game plugins using [Harmony](https://github.com/pardeike/Harmony)
-- 🌱 Enjoying outdoor activities (touching grass) and quality time with my friends.
+- 🎺 I play the ~~Baritone~~ ~~Mini Tuba~~ **Euphonium**.
+Participating in community band ^-^
-- 👯 Open to collaborating on projects, especially those that are beginner-friendly or related to game development.
+- 👯 Open to collaborating on projects, feel free to contact me.

 ## Connect with Me